cpt-onde/subshuf/README.md

 # subshuf

-SUBstitution cipther SHUFfling of a word list for computerless encryption of seed words from one pice of paper to another.
+SUBstitution cipther through SHUFfling of a word list, for computerless encryption of seed words from one pice of paper to another.

 ## No guarantees